What is the EmPOWERED to Serve Business Accelerator?

 - Must be the founder, CEO or someone authorized to make changes to the business or project.

-- For the local markets of Minnesota, Hawaii, Memphis and the Bay Area: must have an office in the market and must affect a community within that market
+- For the local market of Minnesota: must have an office in the market and must affect a community within that market

 - Must address one or more categories of the social determinants of health